nirvana-cs/academic-kickstart/content/publication/Jacobi-Trudi/index.md

 publication_short: ""

 abstract: We show that the quantum Berezinian which gives a generating function of the integrals of motions of XXX spin chains associated to super Yangian can be written as a ratio of two difference operators of orders m and n whose coefficients are ratios of transfer matrices corresponding to explicit skew Young diagrams.
-In the process, we develop several missing parts of the representation theory of super Yangian such as q\-character theory, Jacobi\-Trudi identity, Drinfeld functor, extended T\-systems, Harish\-Chandra map.
+In the process, we develop several missing parts of the representation theory of super Yangian such as character theory, Jacobi Trudi identity, Drinfeld functor, extended systems, Harish Chandra map.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.